ADHD Medication Side Effects That No One Should Tolerate

 Another helpful strategy is to add another short-acting dose to the regimen at 4:00 or 8:00 p.m.
 If this additional evening dose fails to help — or if it causes sleep problems — it’s probably best to switch your child to a non-stimulant medication.

 Other Side Effects.
-If you or your child has a problem with anger or suffers from anxiety, depression, or obsessive-compulsive disorder, taking a stimulant can make symptoms worse.
+If you or your child has a problem with anger or suffers from anxiety, a mood disorder, or obsessive-compulsive disorder, taking a stimulant can make symptoms worse.
 (Sometimes, you may be unaware that your child has such a disorder until he starts taking a stimulant.)
 In any of these situations, stopping the stimulant should solve the problem.

 If you or your child are taking medications to address an emotional disorder, it may be possible to go back on stimulants.
 Another option is to try a non-stimulant medication.